A Custom Home Building Guide

 The software essentially offers a 3D puzzle model for the manufacturing team to work from.

-What’s accomplished during the engineering phase?
-A precision-engineered model for the manufacturing team to follow.
+What’s accomplished during the design phase?
+A precision, pre-designed digital twin model for the manufacturing team to follow.

 3. Manufacturing

-Everyone on our shop floor follows the digital design plan for the home to the letter, ensuring precision during every step of the manufacturing process.
+Everyone on our shop floor follows the digitally designed plan for the home to the letter, ensuring precision during every step of the manufacturing process.

 We use a variety of machines and technology to aid in precision building and reduce the chances of human error, including:

-With the home’s materials stored and assembled in a factory setting, the integrity and quality of building materials are maintained without the risk of weather degrading them.
+With the structural building components of your home assembled in a factory setting, integrity and quality are maintained without the risk of weather degrading them.

 Resource: For a full look at our manufacturing process, check out our article, The Six Steps of Panelized Construction.